Intermodalics/pickit-docs/docs/documentation/picking/cylinder-pick-points-wizard.rst

 =====================================

 Defining pick points for :ref:`Teach cylinder models <teach-cylinder>` is a very simple task.
-By default, on teaching a new model, Pickit adds by default pick points in the surface of the cylinder, in the middle of the shape.
+By default, on teaching a new model, Pickit adds pick points on the surface of the cylinder, in the middle of the shape.
 When using suction or magnetic grippers, this is typically enough to start picking.

 .. image:: /assets/images/documentation/picking/pick_point_cylinder_surface.png